Homosexual Born-Again Christians: They Do Exist!

 “The Lord is…not wanting anyone to perish, but everyone to come to repentance.”
 (2 Peter 3:9) “…for it is God who works in you to will and to act in order to fulfill his good purpose.”
 (Philippians 2:13)

 The Bible repeatedly and consistently condemns homosexual behavior as sin (Genesis 19:5 with Jude 1:7; Leviticus 18:22; Leviticus 20:13; Romans 1:26-27; I Corinthians 6:9-10; and I Timothy 1:10).
 This fact has led some to conclude that it is not possible to be a born-again Christian and, at the same time, a practicing homosexual person.
-But there are some circumstances in which this seeming impossibility actually does exist for a relatively short time.
+But there are limited circumstances in which this seeming impossibility actually does exist for a relatively short time.

 Before I delve into this topic further, let me state clearly and unequivocally that I do not believe that one can die an unrepentant, practicing homosexual — so-called “Christian” or not — and spend their eternity in heaven.
 The Bible is also unequivocal on this point (I Corinthians 6:9-10; Hebrews 10:26-27).
 So, please read on and hear me out.
 I believe there is something important here that all born-again Christians should realize, as we seek to gain a better understanding of homosexuality from a biblical perspective.
 But first, I need to lay a foundation upon which to construct the points I want to make.